4000EQUAL OPPORTUNITY EMPLOYMENT

 Hartford, CT 06103-1835

-Anyone who has questions or concerns about this policy, or would like a copy of the Board’s complaint procedures or complaint forms related to claims of discrimination, may contact:
+- would like a copy the Board’s complaint procedures or complaint forms related to claims of discrimination or harassment

-Anyone who has questions or concerns about the Board’s policies regarding discrimination on the basis of gender/sex may contact the Board’s Title IX Coordinator:
+Any employee who has questions or concerns about the Board’s policies regarding discrimination on the basis of gender/sex/sexual orientation/pregnancy/gender identity or expression applicable to employees should contact the District’s Title IX Coordinator:

-Anyone who has questions or concerns about the Board’s policies regarding discrimination on the basis of disability may contact the Board’s Section 504/ADA Coordinator:
+has specific questions or concerns about the Board’s policies regarding discrimination on the basis of disability applicable to employees; OR

 Legal References: